yisi23/pagebox/README.md

 ## Next level of XSS protection
 The idea I'm implementing is to make every page **independent and secure** from others, potentionally vulnerable pages located on the same domain.
 To make website work developer creates an origin map - he connects **page origins** with **what they are allowed to do**.

 OriginMap **splits** the entire website into many pages with unique origins.
-Every page is not accessible from other pages unless you allowed it explicitly - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.
+Every page is not accessible from other pages unless developer allowed it explicitly - you simply **cannot** `window.open/<iframe>` other pages on the same domain to extract `document.body.innerHTML` because of header CSP: Sandbox.

 Also every page contains additional origin map container in `<meta>` tag (Implementations of the concept can vary, this is how Rails adds csrf tokens), and sends it along with every `XMLHttpRequest` and `<form>` submission.
 It is **signed serialized object** (e.g. JSON)  containing `url` property - original page URL (not `location.href` which can be compromised with history.pushState), `perms` - permissions granted for this page and `params` - restricting specific params values to simplify server-side business logic.